-- Emmet Asher-Perrin Terry Pratchett Book Club: The Colour of Magic, Part IV 3 days ago
+- Emmet Asher-Perrin Terry Pratchett Book Club: Sourcery, Part I 1 day ago

-- Star Trek: The Next Generation Rewatch: “Angel One” 53 mins ago on
+- Star Trek: The Next Generation Rewatch: “Encounter at Farpoint” 1 hour ago on

-- Star Trek: Deep Space Nine Rewatch: “For the Uniform” 2 hours ago on
+- Star Trek: The Next Generation Rewatch: “Encounter at Farpoint” 2 hours ago on